ammarozkan/TBWG/TBWGDevelopingFramework/LOGIC.md

 }
 ```

-Constructor, Executors can be implementing with that.
+Constructor, Executors can be implemented with that.

 And also a quick implementation to a previously defined
 thing could be done with "_" sign.